flows-network/telegram-gpt/README.md

   </a>
 </p>

-Deploy this function on flows.network, and you will get a Telegram bot that uses ChatGPT to respond to every question in your Telegram DM or channel/group automatically.
+Deploy this function on flows.network, and you will get a Telegram bot that uses ChatGPT to translate and polish text written in any language (including English!) into standard business English.

 <img width="1151" alt="image" src="https://user-images.githubusercontent.com/45785633/226554378-0ea64870-186d-4449-9ae8-d84a2bedf8f6.png">